-These values are transferred from the Geothermal panel and can not be changed by the user.
-If the user wishes to change these values, he or she must do so from the Geothermal tabbed panel.
+These values are transferred from the Geothermal panel and cannot be changed by the user.
+If the user wishes to change these values, he or she must make the changes from the Geothermal tabbed panel.

 Equipment Type

 The user can select from among three cooling systems: air-cooled chillers, water-cooled chillers and unitary air conditioners.
 Please note that since these systems have different efficiency rating systems, the efficiency units change depending on the system selected.